Warwickshire, Worcestershire & South Staffordshire SHELDONS

 SHELDON Parish near Birmingham

 In the year 1086 SHELDON (known then as Machitone) was held by the Saxon overlord Turchill (Thorkill) and Alnoth was its tenant.
-The Anglo-Saxon Alnoth was succeeded by Ansel de SCHELDON, lord of “Makinton” in 1220, who held 1/2 knight’s fee from at least 1235-1242.
 In the Domesday Book the manor was known as Machitone, later Mackadown.
-We know of an earlier Owen de SCHELDON, who is listed in the Warwickshire Pipe Rolls of 1189/90 and the earliest record of the name’s use in Warwickshire.
+The earliest record is of Owen de SCHELDON, who is listed in the Warwickshire Pipe Rolls of 1189/90 and the earliest record of the name’s use in Warwickshire.
 Perhaps Owen was the father or an ancestor of Ansel.
-There was a moated manor house on Gressel Lane known as SHELDON Hall or East Hall.
+The Anglo-Saxon Alnoth was succeeded by Ansel de SCHELDON, lord of “Makinton” in 1220, who held 1/2 knight’s fee from at least 1235-1242.
+The next Sheldon is a William son of Osbert de Sycheldon mentioned in a 13th century Conveyance.
+There was a moated manor house in Sheldon on Gressel Lane known as SHELDON Hall or East Hall.
 The standing SHELDON Hall, which is now Stonehouse pizza, dates back to the early 16th C.

 There was also a SHELDON West Hall at Kent’s Moat, but the Hall is no longer in existence.
 The buried earthwork remains of the medieval moated Hall lie adjacent to Sheldon Heath Road.
 The moat belonged to the Sheldon family who constructed a house here in the early 13th C and rebuilt it during the 14th century.
 The house was abandoned in the 15th C when it passed into the possession of the Earl of Kent.